timskovjacobsen/hugo-theme-even/docs/datastructures/nonlinear/hashmap.md

 ## Hash Functions

-Hash Functions must be
+Hash Functions must

 * Map keys to integers, regardless of the data type of the key
-* Equal inputs must have equal hashes
+* Exhibit the feature that equal inputs must have equal hashes

 In mathematical terms, a Hash Function is written as